yclas/guides/docs/Themes-how-to-change-a-theme.md

-# How to change theme?
+# How to change a theme?

 Content: